caicai67/transcriptome-nav/src/index.md

         if (zoomFactor < spriteZoomLevel) {
             dotRadius = defaultDotRadius * (1.5 - (0.5 * (zoomFactor - 1) / (spriteZoomLevel - 1)));
         } else {
-            dotRadius = defaultDotRadius; // At spriteZoomLevel or beyond, use default size }
+            dotRadius = defaultDotRadius; // for images, use default size }

         // Calculate image radius for sprites